Skip to main content

 At Issue

-Whether an offender whose sentence in Maryland includes a requirement of successful completion of two (2) years in the Home Detention Program (HDP), or other such program in another state, should be considered to be subject to the Interstate Compact for Adult Offender Supervision during the period in which the terms of the HDP are in effect?
+Whether an individual sentenced to two years in Maryland’s Home Detention Program, or a comparable program in another state, is subject to the Compact during the period in which the home detention terms are in effect.

 Requested by: Florida